bilal-fazlani/commanddotnet/docs/ReleaseNotes/CommandDotNet.md

 * make `AppSettings.GuaranteeOperandOrderInArgumentModels` the only behavior and remove the setting.
     * see this [Argument Models section](../Arguments/argument-models/#guaranteeing-the-order-of-arguments) for details
 * enable [CommandLogger](../Diagnostics/command-logger.md) in `.UseDefaultMiddleware()` as `cmdlog` directive.
 This can be useful for diagnostics.
+* Command.FindOption will throw an exception if the alias is for an operand or subcommand instead of an option.
+Previously it would return null.

 #### Added